The Oldest Custom Steel Framebuilders in the UK

 1936 – 1945

 Thomas Briggs was persuaded to open a bike shop by his brother-in-law Leonard Ellis, who had previous experience in the bike business.
 Leonard had been shop manager at J.T.
 Rodgers in the centre of Leeds.

 Tom Briggs had a history of building successful businesses and wanted his new firm to be the best.

 Leonard and Tom had a vision for creating high quality lightweight racing frames.
 From day one they put the investment into making the Ellis Briggs workshop one of the most advanced of their time.
 When most framebuilders were “one man bands” working with a few files and a vice, Ellis Briggs had purpose-built fixtures, tube mitring machines and lug cutting dies.
 Tom was never happy to stand still, if he could innovate, he would.

 Tom and Leonard also knew that their frames needed to have a really nice finish to stand out from the crowd.
-They achieved this by having an enamelling shop in house from day one, which was located at the back of the main building.
+They achieved this when they bought up a complete stove enamelling business in 1940, and moved it into a building at the back of the shop.

 It was after the war that the lightweight business took off.
 Service men who had returned from Europe and had experienced road races in places like Italy and France realised that similar racing could be held here in the U.K. It was with the birth of Road Racing in the UK that Ellis Briggs had its biggest success, but more on that later.

 More staff were needed to cope with demand during the 1950’s.
 Some of the new employees went on to become great riders, such as Ken Russell and Doug Petty.

 Thomas’ son Jack was in charge of the frame shop and the workshop, and it was under his care that Ellis-Briggs continued to gain a reputation for the quality of materials, workmanship and attention to detail -qualities that we maintain to this day.